 Table of Contents

-Anything that generates a numeric datapoint, be it a website, an application, server health, sensor data, or weather data, it can all be easily sent to and stored in Graphite.
+Anything that generates a numeric data point, be it a website, application, server health, sensor data, or weather data, can be easily sent to and stored in Graphite.
 These data points can then be fed to a visualization system like Grafana to generate insightful analysis.

 If you’re having a hard time standing up your Graphite, you should consider checking out Hosted Graphite by MetricFire.
 MetricFire does all of the work related to Graphite, so developers can focus on what matters most - their business.
 Book a demo with the MetricFire team, or sign on to a free trial and check out the platform for yourself!

-Now, let's understand Graphite data format and the different ways to feed in data to Graphite.
+Now, let's understand Graphite data format and the different ways to feed data to Graphite.

 Graphite Data Format